Cwexus/xyops/docs/data-structures.md

 ## Plugin.script

-The script to execute for the plugin.
-This can be a shell command, a Python script, or any other executable.
-This is passed to the [Plugin.command](#plugin-command) (via a temp file) when the Plugin is launched.
+The script to execute for the plugin, which is optional and depends on the command.
+This can be a shell script, a Python script, or any other source code.
+This is appended onto the [Plugin.command](#plugin-command) (via a temp file) when the Plugin is launched.

 ## Plugin.params